ipdgc/Automate-with-Python/README.md

         subprocess.run(cmd, shell = True)
 ```
 ## Make scree plot
 To determine optimal number of PCs to use as covariates.
+*out_path = same out_path used in the generate PCs step.*
 ```python
 import matplotlib.pyplot as plt import pandas as pd